 Geology is created in many different ways.
 Tectonic plates constantly shift along fault lines creating mountains and valleys.
 Volcanoes erupt creating new land.
 The Earth's climates change due to its wobble on the axis and its relationship to the Sun's warmth.
 Climate affects geology by freezing, thawing, eroding, and depositing landscapes by way of wind and precipitation.
 Glaciers freeze and thaw affecting the depth of the oceans and the land that it covers.

 Tallgrass Prairie National Preserve is located in the heart of the Flint Hills region of Kansas.
-This physiographic region extends from the Nebraska state line southward into northern Oklahoma and is from 30 to 100 miles wide.
+This physically geographic region extends from the Nebraska state line southward into northern Oklahoma and is from 30 to 100 miles wide.
 The hills are usually flat topped with concave slopes that have developed on the underlying limestone and shale layers.

-Many animals and plants (such as oysters, corals, some sponges, sea urchins, plankton, and algae) take calcium carbonate (CaCO3) out of the water and secrete it to form shells or skeletons.
-As these organisms die, they drop to the ocean floor.
-Over time the organic parts decay and the calcium carbonate accumulates to form limestone.
-The limestone and shale sediments seen in the Flint Hills today show us a cross section of a landscape that looked much different long ago.
+The shallow warm seas supported enormous populations of invertebrates, fish, amphibians and plants.
+These creatures took calcium carbonate (CaCO3) out of the water and secreted it, forming shells or skeletons.
+As these organisms died, they sank to the sea floor where the organic parts decayed.
+The harder calcium carbonate accumulated and lithified into limestone.
+Clay and mud deposits lithified into shale.
+The limestone and shale sediments seen in the Flint Hills show us a cross section of a different landscape long ago.